Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Introduction

-Though important, there are only a handful of papers on testing for such unobserved heterogeneity.
-In the context of ideal social experiments, \cite{heckman1997making} develop a lower bound for the variance of heterogeneous treatment effects, thereby providing a test for whether or not the data are consistent with the identical treatment effects model.
+Though important, there are only a handful of papers on testing for such unobserved heterogeneity.\footnote{There exists a substantial literature for testing observed heterogeneity, i.e., whether (conditional) average treatment effects vary across different subpopulations defined by observed covariates.
+For example, see \cite{heckman1997making}, \cite{crump2008nonparametric}, \cite{chang2015nonparametric}, \cite{abrevaya2015estimating}, \cite{athey2016recursive}, \cite{hsu2017consistent}, and \cite{lee2017doubly}, among many others.} In the context of ideal social experiment data, i.e., lack of endogeneity, \cite{heckman1997making} develop a lower bound for the variance of heterogeneous treatment effects, thereby providing a test for whether the data are consistent with the identical treatment effects model.
 Moreover, \cite{Hoderlein2009on} discuss specification tests for endogeneity as well as unobserved heterogeneity in nonseparable triangular models.
 Recently, \cite{LW_2014_JoE} and \cite{STU_2014_ER} establish nonparametric tests for unobserved heterogeneous treatment effects under the unconfoundedness assumption.
 In particular, \cite{LW_2014_JoE} test unobserved heterogeneity in treatments effects via testing an equivalent independence condition on observables.
-Mainly motivated by \cite{LW_2014_JoE}, we show that in the presence of endogeneity, model restrictions arising from the homogeneous treatment effects hypothesis can also be characterized by an alternative set of independence conditions, which is constructed by using the LATE estimator.

-Another closely related paper is \cite{HSU_2010_JoE} who test the absence of self-selection on the gain to treatment in the generalized Roy model framework, allowing for (unobserved) heterogeneous treatment effects.
-Similar to their work, our testing problem is formulated in a model allowing for both unobserved heterogeneity and selection into treatment, called as the ``essential heterogeneity'' in \cite{heckman2006understanding}.
+Another closely related paper is by \cite{HSU_2010_JoE}, who test the absence of self-selection on the gain to treatment in the generalized Roy model framework, allowing for unobserved heterogeneous treatment effects.
+Furthermore, our paper is also related to \cite{heckman2005structural}, who suggest an approach to test heterogeneity of the {\it marginal treatment effects} (MTE).
+Our test object of interest, however, focuses on whether there exists individual-level unobserved heterogeneity in treatment effects, rather than group-level (defined by a margin) unobserved heterogeneity, i.e., whether MTE varies across margins.